jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 So, in the most of cases a microfrontend will be composed by:

-- An User Interface implemented in any frontend technology or framework.
+- An User Interface implemented in any frontend technology or framework supporting to be consumed by "an http call".

 - A Backend for Frontend implemented in any technology that supports interaction with the UI component, the channels and the different backend services.
 It also manages the first level of security and the access to the business APIs